 Biostatistics is the science that applies statistical theory and mathematical principals to research in medicine, biology, environmental science, public health and related fields.
-Public health biostaticians use mathematical and scientific methods to determine the cause of disease and injuries, and to identify health trends within communities.
+Public health biostatisticians use mathematical and scientific methods to determine the cause of disease and injuries and to identify health trends within communities.

 Career opportunities for graduates offer competitive salaries.
-Positions are available in data management, pharmacuetical and clinical trials, data analysis and academia.
-In addition, biostaticians are needed at the federal, state, and local levels.
+Positions are available in data management, pharmaceutical and clinical trials, data analysis and academia.
+In addition, biostatisticians are needed at the federal, state and local levels.